Master and Commander: The Far Side of the World: Sound

 Sound designer Richard King earned Master and Commander an Oscar for its sound effects by going to great lengths to record realistic sounds, particularly for the battle scenes and the storm scenes.
 King and director Peter Weir began by spending months reading the Patrick O'Brian novels in search of descriptions of the sounds that would have been heard on board the ship—for example, the "screeching bellow" of cannon fire and the "deep howl" of a cannonball passing overhead.

 King worked with the film's Lead Historical Consultant Gordon Laco, who located collectors in Michigan who owned a 24-pounder and a 12-pounder cannon.
-King, Laco, and two assistants went to Michigan and recorded the sounds of the cannon firing at a nearby National Guard base.
+King, Laco, and two assistants went to a National Guard base in Michigan and recorded the sounds of the cannon firing.
 They placed microphones near the cannon to get the "crack" of the cannon fire, and also about 300 yd downrange to record the "shrieking" of the chain shot as it passed overhead.
 They also recorded the sounds of bar shot and grape shot passing overhead, and later mixed the sounds of all three types of shot for the battle scenes.

 For the sounds of the shot hitting the ships, they set up wooden targets at the artillery range and blasted them with the cannon, but found the sonic results underwhelming.
 Instead, they returned to Los Angeles and there recorded sounds of wooden barrels being destroyed.
 King sometimes added the "crack" of a rifle shot to punctuate the sound of a cannonball hitting a ship's hull.

 For the sound of wind in the storm as the ship rounds Cape Horn, King devised a wooden frame rigged with one thousand feet of line and set it in the back of a pickup truck.
 By driving the truck at 70 mph into a 30–40 knot wind, and modulating the wind with barbecue and refrigerator grills, King was able to create a range of sounds, from "shrieking" to "whistling" to "sighing", simulating the sounds of wind passing through the ship's rigging.

 Richard Tognetti, who scored the film's music, taught Crowe how to play the violin, as Aubrey plays the violin with Maturin on his cello in the movie.
 Crowe purchased the violin personally as the budget did not allow for the expense.
 The violin was made in 1890 by the Italian violin maker Leandro Bisiach, and sold at auction in 2018 for US$104,000.
 Bettany learned how to play the cello for the role of Maturin, so the pair could be filmed playing with proper posture and technique instead of miming.
 The recording was dubbed in the final version of the film.